Ed94/gencpp/Readme.md

   * They are currently using `Memory::GlobalAllocator`, which are tracked array of arenas that grows as needed (adds buckets when one runs out).
   * Memory within the buckets is not resused, so its inherently wasteful (most likely will give non-cached strings their own tailored alloator later)

+Two generic templated containers throughout the library:

+`template< class Type> struct Array` and `template< class Type> struct HashTable >`

+Otherwise the library is free of any templates.

 ## There are three sets of interfaces for Code AST generation the library provides

 * Upfront